Everything – Michael Lejeune

 As always, the learning process in recording was just a bit more thrilling than frustrating, but only just a bit.
 Here’s an interesting aside: the handheld Zoom H4 is battery operated.
 When I recorded the songs, I did so while listening to a click track on headphones plugged into the Zoom.
 You can actually hear the click on the periodic fade outs in The Regretful Man.
 But anyway, the battery operated unit, though digital, did not play clicks at tempos exactly the speed they were set at.
 I would find, during remix when finding and setting a timebase for the project, that a tempo I’d set on the Zoom at 135 bpm would actually be 134.995 bpm.
 That may not sound like a lot, but by the end of a four minute song, it was huge.

 Only two things were added in the 2015 work on this record: the bass guitar on Reeds, and the female vocals on Scratches.
 The vocals came from a session with Jenn Barnett, intended for the Nil Significant album.
-Thankfully, I’d had her read a few other pieces while in the booth, and found her performance of Scratches complimented the song well as a counterpoint to my voice on the last chorus.
+Thankfully, I’d had her read a few other pieces while in the booth.
+I found her performance of Scratches complimented the song well as a counterpoint to my voice on the last chorus.

 I decided I needed to include the lyrics to these songs in liner notes that go with the CD.
 To that end, the package contains a few pages and a full set of lyrics for the album.
-I put together the artwork around the same time I did the same for the Enantiodrome demo and the Nil Significant album, with some newly acquired Photoshop skills.
+I put together the artwork around the same time I did the same for the Enantiodrome demo and the Nil Significant album, with some newly acquired, rudimentary Photoshop skills.
 The scene with the dead birds is actually right outside my apartment.
 There is this migration of crows in Albany every fall, and sometimes the endless stream of birds goes right over my home.
 The fall of 2014 was such a year, and the dead littered my street and yard.
 Those that could not survive the rigor of long distance travel that year.
 One day after work, the scene with those two, lying dead right next to my building…it was too beautiful not to photograph.

 The tray card is a picture of new concrete right in front of my building, where a maple leaf lay for some time, lost some of its color to the cement through the rain, and blew away.
 Sometimes the most beautiful things are right in front of you.
 You must be prepared to see them, or you simply won’t.